zopefoundation/ZODB/doc/guide/index.rst

 ======================

 This guide consists of a collection of topics that should be of interest to most developers.
-They're provuded in order of importance, which is also an order from least to most advanced, but they can be read in any order.
+They're provided in order of importance, which is also an order from least to most advanced, but they can be read in any order.